imranfadhil/pp_portfolio/03_NNS_2-5/README.md

 The final notebook consolidates all calculated results into a comprehensive reservoir summary and generates visualizations for interpretation.

-*   **Pay Summary (Cutoffs)**: Reservoir pay is quantified by applying petrophysical cutoffs for VCLAY, porosity, and water saturation.
+*   **Pay Summary (Cutoffs)**: Reservoir pay is quantified by applying petrophysical cutoffs for VCLAY, PHIT, and SWT.
 This process identifies the net reservoir and net pay intervals.
     ![Reservoir Summary](static/2-5_ressum.png)

 *   **Log Plot Generation**: A final, interactive log plot is generated using `quick-pp`.
 This plot displays key input logs and calculated curves (VCLAY, PHIT, SWT, PERM), along with core data.
 Below is an result example from one of the analysed wells: